-A brand of performance that has developed in the last thirty years, Slam has equally excited and angered the artistic community.
+A brand of performance that has developed in the last thirty-plus years, Slam has equally excited and angered the artistic community.
 “Slam poetry” refers to any sort of spoken poem (known as “spoken word”) enacted at a public gathering (known as a poetry slam) that is scored by a panel of judges, usually characterized by passionate performance and rhythmic rhyming.

 Though an obvious departure from conventional poetry, here are three reasons why Slam can be considered an acceptable form of poetry and three reasons why it’s a much lesser art form.